mfelczak/bepress/README.md

 - Issue cover images

 Please note the bepress Digital Commons import plugin is intended for journal content only and does not support the migration of Digital Commons conference or book content.

+## Bugs and Enhancements

+We welcome bug reports and fixes via github Issues for this project.
+Feature enhancements may also be contributed via Pull requests for inclusion into the repository.